What is SharePoint?

 How do I log on to my SharePoint site?

 Use this link to log on to SharePoint: https://SharePoint.utwente.nl.
-Sign in using your AD\username and password, or using ICTemail@example.com and your password.
+Sign in using your UT email address and your password, or for students s-number or x-number.

 How do I create my own SharePoint site?

 Once you are logged on to SharePoint, you can launch the signup form for your own site by clicking the ‘Request a new sitecollection’ button.

 · Once the form is sent, you will immediately receive a confirmation email.

 · It will take several minutes for the site to be created; you will then receive a second email containing all of the necessary information.

 If you check the ‘Support needed’ box, you will receive an information email listing the costs and dates for a two-day SharePoint course at Explain-IT in Hengelo.